 Attending another College & Financial Aid

-Your financial aid offer package will not transfer to another college.
-You will need to apply for aid at the college where you plan to transfer and follow the policies set forth by that college.
+Your financial aid offer package does not transfer to another college.
+You need to apply for aid at the college where you plan to transfer and follow the policies set forth by that college.
 Please be aware that you cannot receive aid from two schools at the same time.

 Conditions of Financial Aid Award at Shoreline Community College